nuxt-modules/robots/README.md

 <p align="center">
-Simply manage the robots crawling your Nuxt 3 app.
+The simplest way to control the robots crawling and indexing your Nuxt site.
 </p>

 <p align="center">